xcorp/script.kodi.hue.ambilight/README.md

 A Kodi add-on that controls Philips Hue lights.
 In "Theater mode" the add-on dims the the Philips Hue lights as soon as a movie starts playing, and turns the lights back on once the movie is done.
 "Ambilight mode" turns your Philips Hue lights in a room-sized ambilight.

-0.8 Beta 1 Release
+0.8 Beta 2 Release
 ==================
 Check out the pre-release version in the [Releases](https://github.com/michaelrcarroll/script.kodi.hue.ambilight/releases) section.
 Lots of big improvements, and should behave better than 0.7 and older versions.
+It might be a good idea to clear your settings before starting to use the 0.8 releases.

 Support
 -------